ammilam/midi-generator/README.md

 Parameters:
 To generate MIDI files, the app.js file has various command line parameters.
 The parameters are:
+- arp: if set, correlates to arpeggio direction, either "u" (up), "d" (down), or "ud" (up-down)
+- play_chords: play through random chords instead of individual notes (true/false)
 - note_spread: corresponds to how many notes can potentially sit on top of each other, potentially representing a chord
+- randomize_note_spread: will select a random length between 1 and the value of note_spread to generate randomly sized chords
 - bpm: set the beats per minute (default 120)
 - phrase_count: set the number of phrases to be generated (default 1)
 - phrase_notes_count: set the number of notes in each phrase (default 32)